Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 });
 ```

-#### Multi-touch Attribution
+#### Multi-touch attribution

-In addition to first-touch attribution, Amplitude captures the attribution data at the start of each session.
-The following data are tracked as user properties.
-For campaign related traffic where these values are found either in the URL or browser cookies, these properties are set as user identity.
-On the other hand, for organic or direct traffic, these properties may not be found therefore these user properties are unset from user identity.
+Amplitude captures the attribution data at the start of each session, and tracks some values as user properties.
+For campaign-related traffic where the URL or browser cookies include these values, the properties are set as user identity.
+For organic or direct traffic, these properties may not be available.
+Therefore, these user properties are unset from user identity.

+Amplitude tracks the following as user properties:

 - `utm_source`
 - `utm_medium`